apex/up/docs/07-guides.md

 ## Logging

-This section describes how you can log from you application in a way that Up will recognize.
+This section describes how you can log from your application in a way that Up will recognize.
 In the future Up will support forwarding your logs to services such as Loggly, Papertrail or ELK.

 ### Plain Text